nil4/dotnet-transform-xdt/README.md

 ```

 Inside this `<ItemGroup>`, add the following reference to this XDT tool.
 Note that you cannot use
-the NuGet Package Manager UI in Visual Studio 2017 to CLI tool references; they must currently be added
+the NuGet Package Manager UI in Visual Studio 2017 to add CLI tool references; they must currently be added
 by editing the project file.

 ```xml